 The cold, hard fact is ice is NOT nice to properties.
-It can bust open your plumbing system, cause trees to topple over, even make your roof collapse.
+It can bust open your plumbing system, cause trees to topple over, and even make your roof collapse.
 Because most of the U.S. experiences freezing temperatures, it’s imperative to brace your investment against the harsh fall and winter weather.
-You can greatly reduce your risk of an ice incident by doing these two things:
+You can greatly reduce your risk of ice damage by doing these two things:

 1. Turning off the water at vacant properties.

 - At the very least, shut the water supply off in the house itself.
 That way, if a pipe bursts, the amount of water will be limited to what is currently in your plumbing system.